Gibraltar Mountain (Washington): Geology

 Based on geologic mapping, the bulk of Gibraltar is formed from Sanpoil Volcanics, with some very isolated glacial deposits on the lowest slope areas.
 The Sanpoil Volcanics are composed of a multitude of thin andesite and basalt bands which were erupted during the early Eocene.
 The mountain is on the eastern side of a downfaulted half graben formed by expansion of the greater regional continental crust.
 The andesite flows were initially thought to be younger than the overlying Klondike Mountain Formation's Tom Thumb Tuff, but better mapping showed the volcanics to be older.
 The Sanpoil syncline, formed by the downfaulting and which initially created the Sanpoil valley, is present along the north and western base of Gibraltar.
 A younger unnamed fault is exposed on the body of Gibraltar and also to the north in the Pine Grove area.
 A second large fault to the southeast of the mountain base is only identifiable from aerial views, where lines of trees delimit the surface exposure.
-The western face is comprised of pyroxene latites, a type of andesite, exposed for an estimated 1,300 ft to 2,000 ft.
+The western face is composed of pyroxene latites, a type of andesite, exposed for an estimated 1,300 ft to 2,000 ft.